MarcAstner/CRAPy/PROGRESS_REPORT.md

 #### Lucas:

 #### Marc:
--showed current state of the rover
+- showed current state of the rover
--looked at flask/html tutorials
+- looked at flask/html tutorials

 #### Milan: